ETS has developed and administered assessments in the state of California in support of public school students and teachers for over a decade.

-The CAASPP is a statewide student assessment system designed to measure English Language Arts/Literacy (ELA) and Mathematics achievement through the California Smarter Balanced Assessment, California Science test, and California Spanish test.
+The CAASPP is a statewide student assessment system designed to measure English Language Arts/Literacy (ELA) and Mathematics achievement through the California Smarter Balanced Assessment, California Science test and California Spanish test.

 In 2014, ETS transitioned California public schools to statewide, online testing through the successful administration of the Smarter Balanced Field Test.
 In 2015, the program was used statewide for accountability and for instructional planning.
 The Smarter Balanced Assessment system is aligned to Common Core State Standards.

 - Smarter Balanced Summative Assessments.
-Computer-delivered tests in ELA and mathematics that are comprehensive end-of-year assessments.
+Computer-delivered tests in ELA and mathematics are comprehensive end-of-year assessments.
 They were administered operationally for the first time in the spring of 2015 to students in grades 3–8 and 11.

 - Smarter Balanced Interim Assessments.
 Designed to support teaching and learning throughout the year by providing information that can be used to monitor student mastery of the skills measured by the summative assessments.
 These resources are available to grades K–12 teachers in ELA and Mathematics.